renatocaliari/comparative-ai-tools-for-building-web-apps/README.md

-# Comparatrive 🤖 AI web app tools
+# Comparative 🤖 AI Tools for Building Web Apps

 ### I need your help to keep this resource up-to-date!

 Do you know of any: